-We’re out this week, but we’re re-posting some of our favorite pieces from 2012 while we’re away.
-We hope you enjoy—and have a happy New Year!
+We’re away until January 4, but we’re re-posting some of our favorite pieces from 2015.
+Please enjoy, and have a happy New Year!

 How the Strugatsky brothers’ science fiction went from utopian to dystopian.

 Near the beginning of The Dead Mountaineer’s Inn, a 1970 novel by the Russian science-fiction writers Arkady and Boris Strugatsky, the innkeeper, Alek Snevar, proposes to his guest, police inspector Peter Glebsky, that mystery is always preferable to explanation.
 “Haven’t you ever noticed how much more interesting the unknown is than the known?”
 Snevar asks.
 “The unknown makes us think—it makes our blood run a little quicker and gives rise to various delightful trains of thought.
 It beckons, it promises.
 It’s like a fire flickering in the depths of the night.”